omgimanerd/email-alerts/README.md

 and pass it using `process.env.SENDGRID_API_KEY`.

-### emailAlerts.alert(subject, content, [callback])
+### emailAlerts.alert(subject, content, callback)
-Sends an email to with the given subject and content, with an optional callback to be called when the email is finished being sent.
+Sends an email to with the given subject and content, with a callback to be called when the email is finished being sent.

 #### Arguments:
   - `subject`: the subject header of the email.
 Cannot be falsy.
   - `content`: the body content of the email.
 Cannot be falsy.
-  - `[callback]`: optional, the function to be called after the email is sent.
+  - `callback`: the function to be called after the email is sent.
   Generally of the form `function(error)`

 #### Returns: